Kalmyks: Religion

-In the 1700s, some Kalmyks converted to Roman Catholicism, however their numbers were insignificant compared to Kalmyk converts to Islam who were more numerous.
-One group of Kalmyk Muslims were known as the Tomuts who were formed as the offspring of mixed marriages between Kalmyk women and Kazakh and Bashkir communities who lived among the Kalmyks and by the end of the 1730s they numbered around 600 tents.
-Another group of Kalmyk Muslims was known as the Sherets, they consisted of 120 tents and in 1733 they fled from the Derbet tayishi Cheter and settled near Azov.
+In the 1700s, some Kalmyks converted to Roman Catholicism; however their numbers were insignificant compared to the number of Kalmyk converts to Islam.
+One group of Kalmyk Muslims were known as the Tomuts, who were formed as the offspring of mixed marriages between Kalmyk women and Kazakh and Bashkir communities who lived among the Kalmyks.
+By the end of the 1730s they numbered around 600 tents.
+Another group of Kalmyk Muslims were known as the Sherets, and consisted of 120 tents.
+In 1733 they fled from the Derbet tayishi Cheter and settled near Azov.
 Later they were transferred to Crimea where they converted to Islam.
 In 1744, 233 Kalmyk men and 413 Kalmyk women were converted to Islam by the Astrakhan Tatars.
 Today, Sart Kalmyks living in Kyrgyzstan are predominantly Sunni Muslims.

 A small percentage of Kalmyk-Cossack families in Belarus converted to Judaism in the early 19th century.

 The Kalmyks migrated to territory annexed by the Tsarist government and were subject to this policy of conversion as long as they remained in this territory, but the efforts of the Tsarist government remained unsuccessful for the most part.
 However, the policy did contribute to the conversion of some of the Kalmyk nobility.
 One of the earliest converts were the children of Donduk-Ombo, the sixth Khan of the Kalmyks who reigned between 1737 and 1741, and his Circassian-born wife (See Dondukov family).
 Another important convert was Baksaday-Dorji, the grandson of Ayuka Khan who adopted the Christian name, Peter Taishin.
 Each conversion was motivated by political ambition to become the Kalmyk Khan.
 Kalmyk Tayishis, by contrast, were given salaries and towns and settlements were established for them and their ulus.
 Kalmyk converts, however, often continued to follow Buddhist law instead of Christian law.

 Later on, the Tsarist government policy of encouraging Russian and German settlements along the Volga indirectly pressured Kalmyks to convert for economic reasons.
 The settlers took the most fertile land along the river, leaving barren lands for the Kalmyks to graze their herds.
 The resulting reduction of herds led to impoverishment for Kalmyk Tayishis, some of whom led their ulus to Christianity to obtain economic benefits.

 To discourage the monastic lifestyle, the government required the building of permanent structures at government determined construction sites while imposing Russian architects.
 This policy resulted in the suspension of Lamaist canonical regulations governing monastery construction and in Kalmyk temples resembling Russian Orthodox churches.
 For example, the Khosheutovsky khurul is modeled after the Kazan Cathedral in St. Petersburg, Russia.